-Many people who try scrapbooking for the first time make a mistake when it comes to choosing an adhesive.
-While most scrapbookers probably reach for glue when doing their layouts, it's not always the best choice.
+Many people who are new to scrapbooking make a mistake when it comes to choosing an adhesive.
+While most scrapbookers reach for glue when doing their layouts, it's not always the best choice.
 Choosing the wrong adhesive can lead to problems like items falling off the page or yellowing over time.
-Here is a simple list of do's and don'ts when it comes to picking which adhesive is right for you.

 Adhesives need to be specifically labeled as safe for scrapbooking (acid-free) in order to be appropriate for use on your layouts.
 Products that have a high acid content can cause your photos and pages to yellow as they age, something you want to avoid.
 You will want to purchase adhesives that you use only for scrapbooking.